aminoacid-01/beat-boxd/README.md

 - It would remove endblocks and endifs, breaking some django templates.
 - It sometimes would create unwanted changes and edits to other files in the workspace.

+### Overall Experience W/ AI:

+Despite the small inconveniences caused by the use of Copilot, I would say copilot has had a positive affect on this project.
+It has saved me a lot of time- particularly with troubleshooting.
+I don't think I would have been able to get as much done as I have in this timeframe without the use of Copilot.
+However, there were times where Copilot wasn't helpful and I had to read over the documentation for Django.

 ## Testing